St John Ambulance Brigade in South Africa 1900-1902

 Frederick j leader

-Died 5th of July 1900
+Died 5th of July 1900 at Winberg of Enteric Fever.

 Great eastern railway corps